CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.6.=[02/Bit/Ssec_02]

-1.6.5.sec=If Second Lien Agent has any Pledged Collateral in its possession or control, then, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,” and this section 1.6, Second Lien Agent will possess or control the Pledged Collateral as gratuitous bailee and/or gratuitous agent for perfection for the benefit of First Lien Agent as secured party, so as to satisfy the requirements of sections 8-106(d)(3), 8-301(a)(2), and 9-313(c) of the U.C.C.
+1.6.5.sec=If Second Lien Agent has any Pledged Collateral in its possession or control, then, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,&rdquo; and this section 1.6, Second Lien Agent will possess or control the Pledged Collateral as gratuitous bailee and/or gratuitous agent for perfection for the benefit of First Lien Agent as secured party, so as to satisfy the requirements of sections 8-106(d)(3), 8-301(a)(2), and 9-313(c) of the U.C.C.

 1.6.6.sec=Second Lien Agent will have no obligation to any First Lien Claimholder or Second Lien Claimholder to ensure that any Pledged Collateral is genuine or owned by any of the Grantors or to preserve rights or benefits of any Person except as expressly set forth in this section 1.6.
 The duties or responsibilities of Second Lien Agent under this section 1.6 will be limited solely to possessing or controlling the Pledged Collateral as bailee and/or agent for perfection in accordance with this section 1.6 and delivering the Pledged Collateral upon a Discharge of Second Lien Obligations [up to any Second Lien Cap] as provided in subsection (h) below.